Bipolar Disorder Hotline

 Trusted Bipolar Disorder Resources

 Reaching out for help can feel overwhelming, especially if you’re not sure where to start.
-In addition to the Mental Health Hotline, several trusted national organizations provide crisis support, information and treatment referrals for bipolar disorder.
+In addition to the Mental Health Hotline, several trusted national organizations provide support, information and treatment referrals for bipolar disorder.
 These services are designed to connect you with reliable help quickly.

 Knowing where to turn can bring clarity during difficult moments and make it easier to recognize the signs and symptoms that deserve attention.